wwlib/orchestrator-microservice/README.md

 `docker run -it --rm -p 8000:8000 --env-file ./.env orchestrator-microservice`
 - or `npm run docker:run`

-2gb should be enought to run the `pretrained.20200924.microsoft.dte.00.06.en.onnx` model.
+2gb should be enough to run the `pretrained.20200924.microsoft.dte.00.06.en.onnx` model.

 However, if more memory is needed try something like: